 The FDA Will Continue Monitoring Dangerous Products

 Previous FDA contingency plans have made budget allowances for the continuation of activities related to the safety of human life during a partial government shutdown.
-As evidenced by the FDA’s continued assistance in drug recalls like that of carcinogen-tainted blood pressure medications, the agency will maintain such activities despite the lack of funding.
+As evidenced by the FDA's continued assistance in drug recalls such as the recall of valsartan drugs, the agency will maintain such activities despite the lack of funding.